 WALK ALONG TREETOPS IN POUGHKEEPSIE

-There's plenty to explore off of the Poughkeepsie stop, but the Walkway Over The Hudson is a highlight, especially during the fall.
+There's plenty to explore off of the Poughkeepsie stop (we've got a whole guide!), but the Walkway Over The Hudson is a highlight, especially during the fall.
 Billed as "The World's Longest Elevated Pedestrian Bridge," you'll be walking (or biking!) through treetops as you travel from one side to another — a journey that is 6,768 feet long.
 But you can keep the party going because there are miles of trails and parks at either end of the bridge.

 You'll also find shops and restaurants if you want to relax after your walk, and historic districts to explore.
 Speaking of historic, the Poughkeepsie Station itself is worth spending some time checking out — it was built in 1918 and meant to be a smaller version of Grand Central Terminal, just five years old at that point.
 It was added to the National Register of Historic Places, and today is just one of two to have received that honor on the Hudson Line outside of Manhattan.